-This is Day 2 of the 15-Day Affirmation Challenge where hundreds of participants around the world gather to practice positive affirmations for 15 days in July 2014.
-The challenge is now over, but you can do the tasks in your own time.
-Visit the overview page for all Affirmation Challenge tasks and posts.
+This is Day 2 of the 15-Day Affirmation Challenge held in July 2014, where we practice positive affirmations for 15 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

-Dear everyone, welcome to Day 2 of our 15-Day Affirmation Challenge! 😀
+Dear everyone, welcome to Day 2 of our 15-Day Affirmation Challenge! :D